Brian Ferentz: New England Patriots (2008–2011)

-Iowa Hawkeyes (2012–present)
+Iowa Hawkeyes (2012–2023)

 In February 2012, Ferentz took the position of offensive line coach for the Iowa Hawkeyes, coached by his father Kirk Ferentz.
 The hire breached UI nepotism rules and guidelines.
 In response, athletic director Gary Barta claimed that he had made the decision to hire Brian for the job.
 This was contradicted by Brian Ferentz at his introductory news conference, where he stated that his father had "reached out" to him about the job: "Once he had an idea of what he wanted to do, he reached out to me...
 It was a no-brainer.
 You can't say no to your father."
 Barta then instituted a management plan wherein he would act as the younger Ferentz's boss, rather than the head coach Kirk Ferentz, skirting the nepotism laws.
 Ferentz joined a reconfigured offensive coaching staff under offensive coordinator Greg Davis.

 From 2012 to 2016, Ferentz served as offensive line coach for the Hawkeyes.
 Ferentz coached several all-Big Ten offensive linemen and future NFL players during this period, including his brother James Ferentz, centers Austin Blythe and James Daniels, guards Matt Tobin, Sean Welsh and Jordan Walsh, and tackles Brandon Scherff, Andrew Donnal, Ike Boettger, and Cole Croston.
 In 2015 and 2016, Ferentz was also the Iowa running game coordinator.
 The Iowa offensive line earned the 2016 Joe Moore Award, which is presented to the best offensive line in college football.
 That season, two Iowa rushers (Akrum Wadley and LeShun Daniels) ran for 1,000 yards for the first time in school history.

 On January 3, 2014, Bill O'Brien was announced as the new head coach of the Houston Texans and Ferentz was rumored to join the organization as the offensive line coach.
 Instead, the Texans chose to hire Paul Dunn, the former Atlanta Falcons offensive line coach.
 Ferentz and O'Brien worked together on the Patriots staff during the early 2010s.